-Over the course of 126 years, Meredith has experienced tremendous growth and many changes.
+Over the course of 127 years, Meredith has experienced tremendous growth and many changes.
 In 1926, the institution moved from its original, downtown location to the current 225-acre campus in west Raleigh to accommodate its continued expansion.

 Meredith restored master's degree programs in 1983, after the original graduate programs were removed when the state approved the College's revised charter in 1911.
-In 1988, the Graduate Programs Program at Meredith was named the John E. Weems Graduate School in honor of Meredith's sixth president.
-Today, the school offers advanced degrees to both men and women.
+In 1988, the Graduate Studies Program at Meredith was named the John E. Weems Graduate School in honor of Meredith's sixth president.
+Today, the school offers advanced degrees to both women and men.